Crime Statistics for Boston, Lincolnshire, 2025

-There were a total of 371 street level crime incidents in Boston in January 2024.
+Is Boston rough?
+This is our street level crime rate statistics overview for January 2025.
+There were a total of 634 incidents.
 See where they were on the map below and broken down by categories.
-The largest category was Violent Crime, followed by Shoplifting.
+The largest category was Violent Crime, followed by Anti Social Behaviour.

 Although violent crime represents the largest incidents category in Boston, this category is usually the largest in any urban area.
 This is partly because 'Violent Crime' covers so many offences compared to say Burglary